 Editor’s Note: February to May has also been said to be the best time to visit Da Nang

 Turns out, we were well advised!
 Yes, it was hot as hell, but what’s new in Southeast Asia?!
 At least we could motorbike from place to place to our heart’s content without getting caught in the floods that happened to be tormenting Hanoi that July.
-Just make sure to take lots of water with you, and maybe a fan that will surprise you with its powers to stop one from overheating.
+Just make sure to take lots of water with you, and maybe pick up a fan that will surprise you with its powers to stop one from overheating.

 Before I proceed with my Da Nang Top 10, let me give a word of warning!
 Check your visa status with your local Vietnam Embassy.
 HK Express nearly wrongfully off-boarded my travel companion for not having an e-visa to Vietnam, as he took it for granted that he could get a visa on arrival upon landing at the airport.